notesbytom/notesbytom/tech_notes/rack_power.md

   * The Power Supply (PSU) connectors are normally male like C14.
 These consume power.
     * The metal prongs are exposed in these male connectors.
     * The cord connecting to PSU would then be C13 in this case.

+## Notched Connectors

+Higher-wattage power supplies often have notched connectors like C16.
+This may be to prevent the connection of lower-amperage C13 power-cords.

+If your power-supply has notched C16 (male) connector, your power cable will need a notched C15 (female) connector.

+If you have a **208v** or 240v high-power PDU, the most **common power cord** needed in this case would be **C14 to C15**.
+The PDU connector would be C13 in this case.
+This should support at least 10+A ~2000W for 208v.

+If you have a lower power 120v PDU - the PDU-side might be NEMA 5-20R for up to 20A ~2000W or NEMA 5-15R for up to 15A ~1500W

 ## Glossary